-For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension (benefit) expense, information about the respective fiduciary net position of the PERS, and additions to/deductions from PERS respective fiduciary net position have been determined on the same basis as they are reported by PERS.
+For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension (benefit) expense, information about the respective fiduciary net position of the PERS and additions to/deductions from PERS' fiduciary net position have been determined on the same basis as they are reported by PERS.
 Accordingly, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.
-For additional information about PERS, please refer to the Plan's Comprehensive Annual Financial Report (CAFR), which can be found at https://www.state.nj.us/treasury/pensions/financial-reports.shtml.

-Note 9: LENGTH OF SERVICE AWARDS PROGRAM
+Note 8: LENGTH OF SERVICE AWARDS PROGRAM